amadeus/SimpleStorage-MooTools/README.md

 SimpleStorage
 ===========
 Purpose: A simple, elegant and cross browser class to store and retrieve sessionStorage and localStorage.
-Cookie fallback for browser that do not support sessionStorage or localStorage.
+Cookie fallback for browsers that do not support sessionStorage or localStorage.

 How to use
 ----------